inkdevhub/dex/README.md

 ## 🏗️ How to use - Contracts
 ##### 💫 Build
-- Use these [instructions](https://use.ink/getting-started/setup) to set up your ink!/Rust environment
+Use these [instructions](https://use.ink/getting-started/setup) to set up your ink!/Rust environment
-run this command in the contract folder
+Run this command in the contract folder:

 ```sh
 cargo contract build